 CHRI's work is based on the belief that for human rights, genuine democracy and development to become a reality in people's lives, there must be high standards and functional mechanisms for accountability and participation within the Commonwealth and its member countries.
-Accordingly, in addition to a broad human rights advocacy programme, CHRI advocates access to information and access to justice.
+CHRI furthers this belief through strategic initiatives and advocacy on human rights, access to information and access to justice.
 It does this through research, publications, workshops, information dissemination and advocacy.